tzhvh/Texo-web-stylus/docs/epics.md

 ---

-### Story 1.5: Automatically Assign Drawn Elements to Rows
+### Story 1.5: Enforce Active Row Editing and Read-Only Rows

 As a **user**,
-I want **my drawn strokes to automatically belong to the correct row**, So that **OCR processes the right content for each line**.
+I want **to draw only in the active row while other rows are read-only**, So that **I have clear control over which mathematical expression I'm editing**.

 **Acceptance Criteria:**

-**Given** I draw on the Magic Canvas
-**When** I create a new stroke element
+**Given** I am on the Magic Canvas with row 3 active **When** I draw a stroke
-**Then** the system automatically assigns it to the appropriate row based on its Y coordinate

-**And** assignment happens within 100ms of stroke completion **And** elements are assigned based on their center Y coordinate **And** assignment updates if element is moved to different row **And** assignment persists through pan/zoom operations **And** erased elements are removed from their row's element list **And** undo/redo operations correctly update row assignments
+**Then** the stroke is created only within the active row's bounds (Y: rowStart to rowEnd)

+**And** strokes outside the active row bounds are prevented (or moved to active row) **And** I see visual feedback indicating the active row (highlighted border or background) **And** all other rows display their content in a read-only state (dimmed, non-interactive) **And** tapping/clicking a non-active row switches it to active **And** undo/redo operations only affect the active row's content **And** erase operations only affect strokes in the currently active row

 **Prerequisites:** Story 1.2, Story 1.4

 **Technical Notes:**
 - Hook into Excalidraw's `onChange` event to detect scene changes
-- Filter for new/modified/deleted elements since last change
+- Filter strokes based on Y-coordinate bounds of active row
+- Use Excalidraw's `locked` property to make inactive rows read-only
-- Call `rowManager.assignElement(element)` for each new/modified element
+- Call `rowManager.setActiveRow(rowId)` on row tap/click
-- Handle element deletion by updating row's `elementIds` array
-- Debounce row assignment updates (50ms) to avoid excessive computation during rapid drawing
-- Store row assignments in component state: `Map<elementId, rowId>`
+- Visual highlighting via custom SVG overlay or Excalidraw's selection API
+- Implement row tap detection via bounding box click handling

 ---